JorMerr/stock-analysis/README.md

 ## Comparing Stock Performance

 Through analysis of the years 2017 and 2018, we can see a average trend of better performance in 2017 for the stock tickers included in our dataset.
-The notable exception to this trend is stock ticker "RUN", which resulted in a Total Annual Return for 2017 of 5.5%, while the Total Annual Return for stock ticker "Run" in the year 2018 resulted in an 84.0% increase in value.
+The notable exception to this trend is stock ticker "RUN", which resulted in a Total Annual Return for 2017 of 5.5%, while the Total Annual Return for stock ticker "RUN" in the year 2018 resulted in an 84.0% increase in value.

 ![Stock Performance 2017](https://github.com/JorMerr/stock-analysis/blob/main/Resources/Stock_Performance_2017.PNG)